dvreeze/yaidom/docs/motivation.rst

 of nodes.
 After all, whichever the configuration of the XML parser, it should always find the same element nodes, but that does not necessarily hold for text nodes, comments etc.

-Indeed, in yaidom querying is element-centric.
-If you want to query for some text nodes, you have to do so using a query for their parent element nodes, which would indeed make such queries more verbose.
-Yet the element-centric approach does have plenty of power at a very modest weight.
-Yaidom's ``ElemLike`` trait contains 1 type parameter (for the actual element type), and requires implementations of only 3 simple methods (getting expanded element name, the attributes and the child elements), yet offers a rich
-API for querying elements.
+It is surprising how easy it can be to create a powerful querying API, leveraging Scala's Collections API, in an element-only universe (at least from the perspective of the API).
+Indeed, yaidom offers trait ``ElemLike`` which knows only about elements (which is indeed the single type parameter of the trait, representing the captured element type itself).
+The trait turns a minimal
+API (abstract methods such as ``allChildElems``) into a rich element-centric querying API.

+Trait ``ElemLike`` could itself have been minimal.
+If it implemented only methods ``findAllElemsOrSelf`` and ``findTopmostElemsOrSelf``
+(in terms of method ``allChildElems``), Scala's Collections API could do the rest when querying for elements.
+For ease of use, and to a lesser extent for performance, the trait is a lot richer than that.

+Personally I like this element-centric approach in the core yaidom querying API a lot.
+The power-to-weight ratio is excellent.
+Of course querying for specific text nodes is somewhat more involved, but not that much more involved.
+(Trait ``ElemLike`` does not know about text nodes, but class ``Elem`` into which the trait is mixed in does know about them.)
+Using immutable element trees and eager evaluation, parent elements can not be queried for, but there are other means in yaidom to obtain element ancestors (after
+"indexing" the tree).

+Leveraging Scala's Collections API, a trait like ``ElemLike`` as general element query API (used as mixin in multiple element classes) was really a low hanging fruit.

-Of course, XPath is a lot richer, but it is also quite different, because:
+Of course, in comparison XPath is a lot richer than the ElemLike API, but it is also quite different, because:

 * XPath is more about "navigation" (in any direction, including up to ancestors) than "node set transformations"
 * In XPath, the notion of "root" is somewhat vague
-* XPath is not mainly about element nodes, but other kinds of nodes as well
+* XPath is not mainly about element nodes, but other kinds of nodes (including attribute nodes) as well
 * XPath blurs the distinction between singleton node collections and the single nodes themselves
 * There is a lot of (implicit) existential quantification in XPath
 * XPath 2.0 even leverages the very complex XML Schema type system

 The yaidom "query language" ``ElemLike`` is trivial in comparison, but still quite powerful for its size.
-Some things, like getting parent nodes, are achieved in a different way in yaidom, by first "indexing" the tree.

 The semantics of queries in yaidom are very easy to understand, and very close to Scala's Collections API, and these are "traits" that
 I value very much.
-It is not often that I want the power of XPath (or even XQuery) instead of yaidom's ``ElemLike`` API.
+It is not often that I long for the power of XPath (or even XQuery) instead of yaidom's ``ElemLike`` API.

 No correctness at all costs
 ===========================